-But as everything seems to be going perfect for her (her new bright love for Christian is actually helping her realize her dream of becoming an actress) the unavoidable misery returns for our Star.
+But as everything seems to be going perfectly for her (her new bright love for Christian is actually helping her realize her dream of becoming an actress) the unavoidable misery returns for our Star.
 And when it does, she's appropriately dressed in black.
 As she goes back to the Duke, Satine wears a well-fitted black velvet gown trimmed with brown fur along the train and one shoulder.

 This is an overly dramatic dress that once again heightens the theatricality both of her and the movie itself.
 The whole design makes her look more like part of the architecture of the tower than anything else, and once you add the stunning necklace to the mix, she becomes a decorative object entirely, which is what the Duke desires of her.